joshlong-attic/joshlong.github.io/content/abstracts.md

 ## Workshops

+### Cloud Native Java - 3-6h

+“It is not necessary to change.
+Survival is not mandatory.” -W. Edwards Deming

+Work takes time to flow through an organization and ultimately be deployed to production where it captures value.
+It’s critical to reduce time-to-production.
+Software - for many organizations and industries - is a competitive advantage.
+Organizations break their larger software ambitions into smaller, independently deployable, feature -centric batches of work - microservices.
+In order to reduce the round-trip between stations of work, organizations collapse or consolidate as much of them as possible and automate the rest; developers and operations beget “devops,” cloud-based services and platforms automate operations work and break down the need for ITIL tickets and change management boards.
+But velocity, for velocity’s sake, is dangerous.
+Microservices invite architectural complexity that few are prepared to address.
+In this talk, we’ll look at how high performance organizations like Ticketmaster, Alibaba, and Netflix make short work of that complexity with Spring Boot and Spring Cloud.

+In this workshop we'll look at how to build cloud-native Java systems that are elastic, agile, observable and robust.

 ### Cloud Native Java - 5-10 Days

 “It is not necessary to change.
 Survival is not mandatory.” -W. Edwards Deming